 But what of the rest of the family?
 Did his siblings know about Eugene’s deception?
 More to the point, did they go along with it?
 To find out, I conducted another search for his siblings’ obituaries.
 While I knew that Eugene/William probably died in Washington or Oregon after 1955, I still didn’t know where he died.

 And more importantly, who was he at that time?

 Since details can differ from one newspaper to the next, I tried to find at least two obituaries for each sibling.
 That extra step paid off when I discovered a second obituary for Eugene’s older brother, Clyde, who died in 1955.
 A jeweler by trade, Clyde had no children of his own, and perhaps that was why his obituary included so many details about his extended family .
 It even listed each sibling: Eliza, John, Ellis, and (surprise!)
 William, a resident of Centralia, Washington.

-On a hunch, I consulted the 1955 Centralia directory.
-Sure enough, it contained a listing for “Wm M Fisher,” a plumber who resided at 1126 South Tower Avenue with his wife, Fay .
+Sure enough, a 1955 Centralia directory included a listing for “Wm M Fisher,” a plumber who resided at 1126 South Tower Avenue with his wife, Fay .